wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-Links.md

 # Web Framework

 * [Beego #Project#](https://beego.me/): An open source framework to build and develop your applications in the Go way.

+* [rpcx #Project#](https://github.com/smallnest/rpcx): Faster multil-language bidirectional RPC framework in Go, like alibaba Dubbo and weibo Motan in Java, but with more features, Scale easily.

+* [ws #Project#](https://github.com/gobwas/ws): Tiny WebSocket library for Go.

 # Other